IBM OfficeVision: OfficeVision/2

 With the advent of the personal computer and the client–server paradigm changed the way organizations looked at office automation.
 In particular, office users wanted graphical user interfaces.
 Thus e-mail applications with PC clients became more popular.

-IBM's initial answer was OfficeVision/2, which was released along side its new generation of computers including PS/2, AS/400 and ES/390, which was a server-requestor system designed to be the strategic implementation of IBM's Systems Application Architecture.
+IBM's initial answer was OfficeVision/2, which was released alongside its new generation of computers including PS/2, AS/400 and ES/390, which was a server-requestor system designed to be the strategic implementation of IBM's Systems Application Architecture.

 The server, as said could run on the OS/2, VM, MVS (XA or ESA), or OS/400 operating systems, while the requester required OS/2 Extended Edition running on IBM PS/2 personal computers, or DOS.
 IBM also developed OfficeVision/2 LAN for workgroups, which failed to find market acceptance and was withdrawn in 1992.

 IBM originally intended to deliver the Workplace Shell as part of the OfficeVision/2 LAN product, but in 1991 announced plans to release it as part of OS/2 2.0 instead:

 IBM last week said some features originally scheduled to ship in OfficeVision/2 LAN will be bundled into the current release of the product, while others will be either integrated into OS/2 or delayed indefinitely...
 IBM's Workplace Shell, an enhanced graphical user interface, is being lifted from OfficeVision/2 LAN to be included in OS/2 2.0...
 The shell offers the capability to trigger processes by dragging and dropping icons on the desktop, such as dropping a file into an electronic wastebasket.
 Porting that feature to the operating system will let any application take advantage of the interface.

 Migration to Lotus Notes

-With the advent of Lotus Notes and Lotus cc:Mail as an OfficeVision/2 replacement, IBM began to resell it.
-Ultimately, IBM solved its OfficeVision problems through the hostile takeover of Lotus Software for its Lotus Notes product, one of the two most popular products for business e-mail and calendaring.
+With the advent of Lotus Notes and Lotus cc:Mail as an OfficeVision/2 replacement, IBM began to resell them.
+Ultimately, IBM solved its OfficeVision problems through the hostile takeover of Lotus Development for its Lotus Notes product, one of the two most popular products for business e-mail and calendaring.

 Users of IBM OfficeVision included the New York State Legislature and the European Patent Office.

 IBM discontinued support of OfficeVision/VM as of October 6, 2003.
 IBM recommended that its OfficeVision/VM customers migrate to Lotus Notes and Lotus Domino environments, and IBM offered migration tools and services to assist.
 Guy Dehond, one of the beta-testers of the AS/400, developed the first migration tool.
 However, OfficeVision/MVS remained available for sale until March 2014, and was still supported until May 2015, and thus for a time was another migration option for OfficeVision/VM users.
 OfficeVision/MVS runs on IBM's z/OS operating system.